philipp-baumann/simplerspec.opus/README.md

 struct_data_metadata(data_root = here("data", "spectra", "2018-BDM"))
 ```

-This final check ensures that there is a minimum chance that samples were wrongly labelled or measurement positions were swapped.
+TThis test ensures that there is a minimum chance that samples were wrongly labelled or measurement positions were swapped.

 ### Test category 1: